arthubhub/AI_powered_Shell/README.md

   -  Know how it should handle data
   -  Know how it should answer to the user
   -  Know it abalilities
 In order to solve this problem, we must create a verry good first prompt, and find a way to make it persistant.
 For example we can send it at each request, or we can try to find a parameter to specify it.
+Finally, we do not want the ai to use data from the examples to answer, just the structure, we have to clearly anounce it.

 ### **Context** :
 We then wants the AI to understand the context behind the user prompt :